 - Define and follow payment terms to foster better relationships and communication with suppliers and contractors.
 Non-payment can put a financial strain on suppliers, leading them to compromise quality by substituting cheaper raw material.

 - Document every stage of the project from tender to sign-off and payment.
 Establish clear protocols for each stage of the project.

-Organisations who want to minimise the cost of poor procurement practices should prioritise choosing e-procurement systems that offer ease of use, robust reporting, and audit trails to track purchases from purchase order through delivery and payment.
+Organizations who want to minimize the cost of poor procurement practices should prioritize choosing e-procurement systems that offer ease of use, robust reporting, and audit trails to track purchases from purchase order through delivery and payment.
 Most importantly, the system should provide the visibility necessary for accountability and procurement fraud prevention.
-This is ensures cost-effective best practices are implemented resulting in reduced transaction costs, increased efficiency, and minimised risk for the long-term.
+This is ensures cost-effective best practices are implemented resulting in reduced transaction costs, increased efficiency, and minimized risk for the long-term.